xiyuanyang-code/Tool-Zoo/README.md

 ## Website Structure

-The website consists of two main pages:
+The website consists of three main pages:

-1. `introduction.html` - Introduction page explaining the purpose and content of this collection
+- Introduction page explaining the purpose and content of this collection.
-2. `index.html` - Tools list page showcasing all tools in card format with images and tags
+- Tools list page showcasing all tools in card format with images and tags.
+- Current developing list.

 ## Features

 **Categorized Tools**: Tools are organized into four categories:
   - Blog & Community
+  - Projects
   - Small & Efficient Tools
   - Tutorials & Notes
-  - Projects

 ## Contributing

-This is a personal project showcase.
-Feel free to fork and use as a template for your own tool collection, but please do not submit pull requests unless you're fixing a bug.
+ALL PRS WELCOME!

 ## Todo List

-- [ ] Optimize the introduction for several repo.

 - [ ] Change the default avatar.

+- [x] Optimize the introduction for several repo.

 - [x] Add introduction.